miselin/haven/docs/language.md

 ### Boxed Types

+> [!CAUTION]
+> Boxed types are very much under construction.
+Their definition may yet change, and they tend to
+> have rough edges that lead to bugs at runtime in their current form.

 Boxing wraps a value in a heap-allocated structure.
 The underlying pointer can be retrieved with the `unbox` keyword.